john-wood-usu/BIOL3070-Wood/FinalReport.md

     ## mean difference
     ##       0.4705882

+### *Figure 5* - T-Test of Treatment: Before and After

-T-test was performed to analyze mean between before and after music and test for significance.
+T-test was performed to analyze the difference in means before and after music (treatment) and test for significance.

 ``` r
 t.test(data$pim2, data$pim1, paired = TRUE)